 Use your current data to point you in the right direction.
 All traffic isn’t created equal.
 Find the conversion-driven traffic you have today and plan content using topics around those conversion drivers.
 You shouldn’t discount the need to improve conversion for other topics, but a great place to start is what you know works.

-CopyPress won’t work with a customer whose only KPI is sales if they don’t have an in-house marketing and development team tied to the campaign, as well.
-We are a content creation company, and while our work can and often does have an impact on sales, it is a heavy lift for content to overcome all other issues on the website.
+CopyPress won’t work with customers with only sales KPIs if they don’t have an in-house marketing or development team tied to the campaign.
+We’re a content marketing company, and while our work can and often does have an impact on sales, it’s a heavy lift for content to overcome all issues on a website.

-Ahrefs now has comparison dates in their system for their Top Pages, and this is a useful out-of-the-box report to get you halfway on this setup.
+Ahrefs now has comparison dates in their system for their Top Pages, and this is a useful out-of-the-box report to get you halfway through this setup.

 Most companies don’t go this route.
 They run a “test” on content concepts, and if they don’t “work,” they pivot completely.
 This ties back in with our conversation about KPI creation, but also is an issue with the general silver bullet approach to find winning marketing channels.